vega/vega-datasets/datapackage.md

 us-state-capitals.json
 ### description
 Geographical coordinates and names of U.S. state capitals, transformed using `scripts/us-state-capitals.py`.
-The dataset includes latitude, longitude, state name, and capital city name for all 50 U.S. states.
+Includes latitude, longitude, state name, and capital city name for all 50 U.S. states.
 Cities are represented as point locations of their capitol buildings using coordinates in the WGS84 geographic coordinate system.